Bilateral Endoprosthetic Surgery of Hip and Knee

 - clear emergency and complication pathways

-That's why such interventions are preferably performed in specialized facilities like the Endoprotheticum Rhein-Main , where there is long-term experience with the simultaneous care of hip and knee prostheses as well as partial knee replacements available.
+Exactly for this reason, such procedures are preferably performed in specialized facilities such as the Endoprotheticum Rhein-Main performed, where long-standing experience with the simultaneous provision of hip and knee prostheses as well as partial knee prostheses is available.

 Experiential medicine meets structural medicine